pugjs/pug-zh-cn/src/api/getting-started.md

 ## Overview

-The general rendering process of Pug is simple.
-Pug first compiles the Pug source code into a JavaScript function that takes a data object (called "locals") as argument.
-After compilation is complete, the function will turn your data into an HTML string, and *voilà!* The compiled function can be used multiple times, so you won't have to compile the source code again.
+The general rendering process of Pug is simple. <code>[pug.compile()]</code> will compile the Pug source code into a JavaScript function that takes a data object (called "locals") as argument.
+Call that resultant function with your data, and *voilà!* it will return a string of HTML.

+The compiled function can be used multiple times, so you won't have to compile the source code again.

 ```pug
 //- template.pug